jerrypnz/major-mode-hydra.el/README.md

 [![MELPA Stable](https://stable.melpa.org/packages/pretty-hydra-badge.svg)](https://stable.melpa.org/#/pretty-hydra)

 This package includes `pretty-hydra.el` which is used by `major-mode-hydra.el` but can also be installed and used on its own.
+It provides a macro `pretty-hydra-define` that takes columns of hydra heads and expands to `defhydra` calls with pretty docstrings generated from the heads.

 The following is an example: